kenny-kelley/dotfiles/README.md

-# My personal configuration files
+# Kenny's personal configuration files

 This repository is a dumping ground for my personal configuration files (my "dotfiles").